 The Trustees are aware of the requirement to balance current and future needs and always aim to set a balanced budget with annual income balancing annual expenditure.
-The Trustees monitor estimated period-end carry forward figures via the monthly reports from the Business Manager.
+The Trustees monitor estimated period end carry forward figures via the monthly reports from the Business Managers.
 The budget plan identifies how any carry forward will be allocated in the plan for the following academic year, including the identification of any funds earmarked for a specific project or purpose.

-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £1,178,245 (2019: £118,324).

-£118,324.
 This has been built up from a mixture of locally raised income and balances transferred from the predecessor schools.

-Schools within the trust are expected to hold contingency reserves from their annual GAG funding, or other income, to fund future expenditure related to academy development, strategic long-term aims and developments, in addition to provisions for unexpected events and working capital.
+Schools within the trust are expected to hold contingency reserves from their annual GAG funding, or other income, to fund future expenditure related to academy development, strategic long term aims and developments, in addition to provisions for unexpected events and working capital.

-The Trustees are holding other unrestricted funds of £118,324 to cover future increases in costs and expenditure that may arise from uninsurable losses.
-The Trust holds £118,324 for in period contingencies and always plans to have a carry forward of at least 3% to assist in making strategic decisions to keep in line with national funding changes and curriculum needs.
+The Trustees are holding other unrestricted funds of £1,178,245 (2019: £118,324) to cover future increases in costs and expenditure that may arise from uninsurable losses.
+The Trust holds these for in period contingencies and always plans to have a carry forward of at least 3% to assist in making strategic decisions to keep in line with national funding changes and curriculum needs.
 The Trustees expect schools to have appropriate levels of reserves, as determined in the reserves policy within three years of Trust membership.
 Schools will be expected to plan to meet these levels.
-Both schools within the trust are on course to meet this level by the end of August 20/21.
+All schools within the trust are on course to meet this level by the end of August 20/21.

-The Trust's balance on restricted general funds (excluding pension reserve) plus the balance on unrestricted funds at 31 August 2019 was £345,194.
+The Trust's balance on revenue restricted general funds (excluding pension reserve and any fixed asset funds) plus the balance on unrestricted funds at 31 August 2020 was £1,763,482 (2019: £345,194).

-The cash balance of the Trust has been very healthy throughout the period, ending the period with a balance of £453,098.
+The cash balance of the Trust has been very healthy throughout the period, ending the period with a balance of £1,836,908 (2019: £453,098).
 A proportion of this cash is held by the Teaching School for specific projects and is not available to meet normal recurring expenditure.
 The Trustees monitor cash flow as part of the monthly reports produced by the Business Manager and distributed to the committee.